srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_9_Lab.md

     ![](Images/lab9/Ex0_task2_step6.png)

-1. When prompted, sign in with the following credentials:
+1. Open the RDP file, and when prompted sign in with the following credentials:

     - User Name: **Student**